You and Idol Pretty Cure: Production

 The series' trademark was confirmed by Toei in late November 2024, with the official website launching the next day.
 Later that December, the character's designs and names were leaked through a listing on Mercari, which was taken down shortly afterwards.
 The series was officially revealed on January 4, 2025.

 Media

 Anime

-You and Idol Pretty Cure premiered on February 2, 2025 on Japan's ANN stations, replacing Wonderful Pretty Cure! in its timeslot.
-The opening theme, "Kimi to Idol Pretty Cure Light Up!" (キミとアイドルプリキュア♪ Light Up!, Kimi to Aidoru Purikuya Light Up!), is performed by Ami Ishii, Chihaya Yoshitake, and Akane Kumada.
+You and Idol Pretty Cure premiered on February 2, 2025, on Japan's ANN stations, replacing Wonderful Pretty Cure! in its timeslot.
+The opening theme, "You and Idol Pretty Cure Light Up!" (キミとアイドルプリキュア♪ Light Up!, Kimi to Aidoru Purikuya Light Up!), is performed by Ami Ishii, Chihaya Yoshitake, and Akane Kumada.
 The first ending theme is titled "Trio Dreams", is performed by Misato Matsuoka, Minami Takahashi, and Natsumi Takamori as their characters while the second ending theme is titled, "LuLaLa With You" (キミとルララ, Kimi to LuLaLa) performed by Matsuoka, Takahashi, Takamori, Yoshino Nanjo and Miharu Hanai as their characters.